 In April 2007, American Creek signed an earn-in agreement with Teuton Resources Inc. ("Teuton") allowing American Creek to earn up to a 60% interest in the Treaty Creek property.
 All obligations under the agreement have been completed which vests the Company's 51% interest in the property.
-The Company has the option to purchase certain royalty interest for \$1,000,000.
-The Company also has the option, and in certain circumstances is required, to purchase other royalty interests for \$6,000,000 (see note 6 in the December 31, 2014 unaudited financial statements).
+The Company has the option to purchase certain royalty interests for \$1,000,000.
+The Company also has the option, and in certain circumstances is required, to purchase other royalty interests for \$6,000,000 (see note 6 in both the March 31, 2015 unaudited financial statements and December 31, 2014 audited financial statements).